 Once Dr. Leland has assessed your child and determined which kind of treatment they will need, you should be ready to get started with phase one of orthodontic treatment.
 This will often mean braces, expanders, and/or a facemask appliance.
-These devices will support jaw growth and will accommodate all their future adult teeth and make room for their upper and lower jaws to fit together properly.
+These devices will support jaw growth and accommodate all their future adult teeth and make room for their upper and lower jaws to fit together properly.

 Having the jaws and teeth aligned will offer so many benefits to your child as they grow, including better chewing and improved digestion, better breathing, less jaw pain, and generally better health overall.

 Once your child’s teeth and jaw are aligned and in a good position for future growth, then Dr. Leland will remove all devices and allow their bones and teeth to continue growing naturally.
 There should be plenty of space for their teeth to grow in, and their jaws to develop without pain or issues.
 Once they have lost most of their baby teeth and most of their mature teeth have grown in, then will be the time to come into the office for the second phase.